 Bonn Topology Group

 Welcome to the home page of the topology group at the University of Bonn and the Max Planck Institute for Mathematics.
-The group consists of Professors Carl-Friedrich Bödigheimer, Matthias Kreck and Stefan Schwede at the Mathematical Institute, Professor Wolfgang Lück at the Hausdorff Research Institute for Mathematics and the Mathematical Institute, Professor Peter Teichner at the Max Planck Institute, and their assistants, postdocs, and PhD or Master students.
+The group consists of Professors Carl-Friedrich Bödigheimer, Wolfgang Lück and Stefan Schwede at the Mathematical Institute, Professor Peter Teichner at the Max Planck Institute, and various postdocs, PhD and Master students.

 Research interests